Ferix8475/cse15l-lab-reports/Lab2Report.md

 ### This is the path to the private key for my SSH key

 ![Image](/Lab2Information/privateKey.PNG)

-The directory is /home/linus/ieng6/cs15lfa23/cs15lfa23fi/.ssh/authorized_keys
+The path to the private key is /home/linus/ieng6/cs15lfa23/cs15lfa23fi/.ssh/authorized_keys

 ### This is the path to the public key for my SSH key

 ![Image](/Lab2Information/publicKey.PNG)

-The directory is C:\Users\felix\.ssh\id_rsa
+The path to the public key is C:\Users\felix\.ssh\id_rsa

 ### This is the terminal output of logging into the ieng6 account remotely without a password